EGI-Federation/ansible-style-guide/docs/testing.md

 ### Using Molecule

-Have a look at the [nice introduction to TDD wizardry with molecule](https://blog.octo.com/en/the-wizard-ansible-molecule-and-test-driven-development/).
+Have a look at the [nice introduction to TDD with molecule](https://brucellino.github.io/blog/Style-Guide-In-Action).

 Installing [molecule](https://molecule.readthedocs.io/en/latest/).